-The best fest in the West returns August 9-11!
-Many may disagree with this sentiment, as Outside Lands is geographically located between two other premier festivals in Coachella and Sasquatch (and don’t forget the gem that is High Sierra Music Festival), but this festival in its sixth year that is organized and curated by Another Planet Entertainment has a lot going for it.
+The best fest in the West returns this August!
+Many may disagree with that statement due to the fact that Outside Lands is geographically located between two other premier music festivals in Coachella and Sasquatch! (and don’t forget the gem that is High Sierra Music Festival), but the Northern California fest now in its sixth year that is organized and curated by Another Planet Entertainment has a lot going for it.

-The location in Golden Gate Park on the west side of San Francisco, surrounded by public transportation, is prime and convenient.
+The location in Golden Gate Park on the west side of SF, surrounded by public transportation, is prime and convenient.
 The foggy weather allows for extended high-energy partying.
 The sun is nice and all, but not when you have to hide from it for half the festival.
-There are no beer gardens – carry around your world-class beer like the grown-ass adult you are.
+There are no beer gardens — carry around your world-class beer like the grown-ass adult you are.
 And the food!
 The beer!
 The wine!
 It’s local and delicious.
 Outside Lands has unmatched food and beverage selections for a music festival.
 And the music is pretty choice as well.

 So, it got us thinking, who will be performing at Outside Lands in August?
 By taking a look at bands & artists touring this summer and the shows/festivals they have already booked, we’ve narrowed down the lineup possibilities and classified each outfit as “rumor” or “reality.”

 UPDATE: We didn’t do half bad!
 The lineup was announced on Tuesday, April 16th.

 Paul McCartney – Reality

 Already announced as a headliner for Bonnaroo, Paul McCartney has been listed as a confirmed artist over at Last.fm.
 And based on Outside Lands’ history, this legendary act makes too much sense.
 Envision the entire polo field chanting “naaaah, naah nah nanana naaaaaaah” to close out the weekend.
 Sounds better than a mailed in Happy Birthday (sorry Stevie).

 Just … no. Don’t get your hopes up.
 Even though APE tweeted this recently: